provider image

 • Alprazolam (Xanax)

 These medications can be especially risky when used long term (more than 2 weeks).
-If you have been using these medications for a long period of time, talk with your healthcare professional about gradually decreasing the dose when you’re ready to stop taking them.
+If you have been using these medications for a long period of time, talk with your healthcare team about gradually decreasing the dose when you’re ready to stop taking them.
 This can help minimize your chances of falling.

 4. Muscle relaxants

 Similar to sleep and anxiety medications, muscle relaxants can cause serious side effects in older adults.
 Drowsiness and confusion in particular can increase the risk of falling.
+Examples of muscle relaxants include:

 • Diazepam (Valium)